 Grants cannot be used to award tuition remission to any student.

-Anyone who receives funding must complete an Internal Grants Conflict of Interest Disclosure form, included in the application form, in order for the funds to be released.
+Anyone who receives funding must complete an Internal Grants Conflict of Interest Disclosure form in order for the funds to be released.

 For any further questions, please email us: firstname.lastname@example.org